h-xx/RASR/README.md

 # RASR

 RASR - Recognize And Spot Runners
-Your Edge in the Solana Memecoin Market.
+Your Edge in the Solana Memecoin Market

 By @smav (currently working locally, will update the github soon)